Little Buildings

 Little Buildings is a compilation album by Gentleman Reg, released on November 11, 2008.
-His first release for the Arts & Crafts record label, it compiles several tracks from his earlier albums on Three Gut Records, as well as one unreleased new song, "Something to Live For".
+It is his first release for the Arts & Crafts record label, and compiles several tracks from his earlier albums on Three Gut Records, as well as one unreleased new song, "Something to Live For".
 The album is intended principally for the American market, where his earlier albums were not widely distributed.

 His fourth studio album, Jet Black, followed in February 2009 on Arts & Crafts.